grf/beautiful-news/ReadMe.md

 ### Installing

+Decide where you want the system to live.

 ```
 gem install nokogiri
 git clone
-ln -s beautiful-news/get-beautiful-news ~/bin/beautiful-news
+ln -s beautiful-news/beautiful-news ~/bin/beautiful-news
 ```

-It will save images to the ``beautiful-news/images`` directory.
+Images are saved to the ``beautiful-news/images`` directory.

 ## Built With